Many things matter about a neighborhood, but the first thing most people notice

 Furthermore, some neighborhoods are made up of apartments.
 Some consist of row houses, and most - by far - consist of a mixture of housing types.
 But the Springs neighborhood stands out due to the total dominance of detached, single-family homes here.
 There are nearly no other types of residential real estate in the neighborhood.
 In fact, this neighborhood has a higher proportion of single-family homes in its real estate stock than 95.4% of all American neighborhoods.

 Did you know that the Springs neighborhood has more

-South American ancestry people living in it than nearly
+South American and Finnish ancestry people living in it than nearly

 Notable & Unique: People